josephtey/AmplifyWorkshop/README.md

    Any content you surround `<AmplifyAuthenticator>` with will require authentication / users to log-in.\
    As such, when users try to access the application, they will be redirected to a login page if they are unauthenticated.

-4. Open the tab where your application is being previewed.
+4. If Amplify is finished pushing the authentication service to the cloud, open the tab where your application is being previewed.
    You should now see a login screen!
    Follow the instructions to make an account, verify your email, and then login.

    Let's see how this looks in the Amazon Console.